 This guide will examine methods/solutions by which you can resolve the SMART failure when it is shown in your windows or Apple system.
 It will further also outline preventive measures, which can decrease the probability of experiencing this issue in the future.

-If you get the error “smart failure predicted on hard disk” for the first time, you may wonder what it is.
+If you get the error "smart failure predicted on hard disk" for the first time, you may wonder what it is.
 You may think about smart failure a bit.
-SMART is an abbreviation for Self-Monitoring, Analysis and Reporting Technology.
+SMART is an abbreviation for Self-Monitoring, Analysis, and Reporting Technology.

-Regardless of whichever the reason is, you should always back up your files in order to prevent data loss as instructed by the error message and go on to resolve the SMART hard disk issue.
-In the following section, you will see how hard drive is backed up and the issue can be resolved for MAC and Window operating systems.
+Regardless of whichever the reason is, you should always back up your files to prevent data loss as instructed by the error message and go on to resolve the SMART hard disk issue.
+In the following section, you will see how the hard drive is backed up and the issue can be resolved for MAC and Window operating systems.
 This issue is commonplace and can be fixed easily by following specific routines.

-When you see the “smart failure predicted on hard disk” error, it definitely indicates that the hard disk present in your personal computer will cease to function properly.
+When you see the "smart failure predicted on hard disk" error, it indicates that the hard disk present in your personal computer will cease to function properly.
 It could either take many days in a row, or maybe a month or so, but it will happen nevertheless.
 The prospect of data loss is highly unlikable for any user.
 Due to this reason, you need to resolve the smart hard drive failure at your earliest convenience.
-In a case your hard disk ceases to operate properly, it could open up a Pandora box for you.
+In case your hard disk ceases to operate properly, it could open up a Pandora box for you.

 In essence, there are two ways of doing this.

 In most cases, the SMART hard drive failure is due to disk fragmentation.
 The issue can be resolved by defragmenting the disk.
-Your first suspicion when this issue occurs is predominantly due to lack of disk defragmentation.
+Your first suspicion when this issue occurs is predominantly due to a lack of disk defragmentation.

-In a case, if you have tried all the tips and tricks mentioned above, but the error message still persists, it could be possible that the SMART hard disk error is due to physical factors.
+In a case, if you have tried all the tips and tricks mentioned above, but the error message persists, it could be possible that the SMART hard disk error is due to physical factors.
 In such a case, you cannot do anything to repair it physically.
 However, you can back up your data immediately and replace the hard disk to prevent any data loss that can occur in the future.

 It is entirely plausible that performance issues or physical issues could cause the SMART error.
 If you are experiencing this issue, then it can be resolved relatively quickly.
 You will need to follow some basic steps:

 Press Start which is located on the top left corner of your Windows platform.
-Clicking it will open up a panel which will show computer.
+Clicking it will open up a panel which will show the computer.
 Click it.